jbenninghoff/cluster-validation/README.md

 --------------------------------
-When all subsystem tests have passed and met expectations, there is an example install script in the pre-install folder that can be modified and used for a scripted install by experienced users.
+When all subsystem tests have passed and met expectations, there is an example install script in the pre-install folder that can be modified and used for a scripted install by experienced system administrators.

    pre-install/mapr-install.sh -h